-meeting In renewable our energy target of 70% by 2030 EirGrid (Ireland) group creating a new initiative which will further enhance the QTP process and remove barriers to renewable integration.
-This new initiative, The Flex-Tech Integration Initiative, is to provide platform for engagement а between industry, TSO, DSO, and regulators.
+In meeting our renewable energy target of 70% by 2030 (Ireland) EirGrid group is creating a new initiative which will further enhance the QTP process and remove barriers to renewable integration.
+This new initiative, The Flex-Tech Integration Initiative, is to provide a platform for engagement between industry, TSO, DSO, and regulators.
 The initiative will inform the QTP as well as new industry solutions.